Article · Feb 27, 2026

 Why use a flat markdown file instead of a real bug tracker like Linear or GitHub Issues?

-Three reasons.
-First, markdown lives in the repo and travels with the code; future contributors read the bug history alongside the source instead of clicking through a separate tool.
-Second, AI coding tools like Claude Code can grep ISSUES.md as a primary context source; the same is not true of Linear or GitHub Issues without an integration.
-Third, the friction of opening a tracker often loses the bug; opening a markdown file in the editor you are already in keeps the capture rate high.
-For solo and small-team AI-built work, ISSUES.md beats a heavyweight tracker on the metric that matters most: whether the bug actually gets logged.
+Markdown lives in the repo and travels with the code.
+A new contributor gets the bug history alongside the source instead of clicking through a separate tool.
+Claude Code can grep ISSUES.md as a primary context source; the same is not true of Linear or GitHub Issues without an integration.
+The friction of opening a tracker also kills the capture rate: opening a markdown file in the editor you are already in keeps bugs from going unlogged.
+For solo and small-team work, ISSUES.md beats a heavyweight tracker on the metric that matters most: whether the bug actually gets recorded.

 What goes in an ISSUES.md entry?

 Four parts per entry.
 (1) Repro: the steps that produce the bug, written so a human or AI can reproduce it cold.
 (2) Root cause: what is actually broken, in one paragraph.
 Not the symptom, the cause.
-(3) Fix reasoning: what changed and why this fix is correct (not just what the fix is).
-The reasoning line is the one that pays off later when an analogous bug shows up at a different location.
-(4) Related: links to other entry numbers that surface similar shape bugs, fixed an underlying cause this entry depends on, or might regress this one.
-The Related line is what turns the file from a list into a graph.
+(3) Fix reasoning: what changed and why this fix is correct, not just what the fix is.
+The reasoning line is the one that pays off later when an analogous bug shows up at a different boundary.
+(4) Related: links to other entry numbers that share similar shape, fixed an underlying cause this entry depends on, or might regress this one.
+The Related line turns the file from a list into a graph.

 How big can ISSUES.md get before it stops being useful?

-On a recent client project of mine the file holds 78 closed entries and is roughly 1,200 lines, and it is still the most-read file in the repo besides CLAUDE.md.
-The natural ceiling is wherever grep stops feeling fast (in practice, several thousand entries before this becomes a real constraint).
-When the file does become unwieldy, the right move is not to delete old entries but to split by year or by subsystem (ISSUES-2024.md, ISSUES-payments.md).
+On a recent client project the file holds 78 closed entries at roughly 1,200 lines, and it is still the most-read file in the repo besides CLAUDE.md.
+The natural ceiling is wherever grep stops feeling fast (several thousand entries before this becomes a real constraint).
+When the file does become unwieldy, split by year or subsystem (ISSUES-2024.md, ISSUES-payments.md).
 The Related lines that cross files still work because grep walks multiple files in one pass.

 How does Claude Code use ISSUES.md?

-Two ways.
-First, when you start a new chat session, Claude Code reads CLAUDE.md automatically and ISSUES.md if you mention it (some teams symlink ISSUES.md into the CLAUDE.md context to make the read automatic).
-The model uses the entries as background context for any debugging conversation, often surfacing related entries before you have mentioned them.
-Second, when you log a new bug interactively, you can ask Claude to grep ISSUES.md for similar shape entries and propose Related links; this is the workflow that turns the file into a graph instead of just a list.
+When you start a new chat session, Claude Code reads CLAUDE.md automatically and ISSUES.md if you mention it (some teams symlink ISSUES.md into the CLAUDE.md context to make the read automatic).
+The model uses entries as background context for any debugging conversation, often surfacing related entries before you have mentioned them.
+When you log a new bug interactively, you can ask Claude to grep ISSUES.md for similar-shape entries and propose Related links.
+That is the workflow that turns the file into a graph instead of just a list.

 Does ISSUES.md replace a Linear or Jira board?

 Not for cross-functional teams.
 If you have a product manager filing tickets, a designer tracking work, and a QA team running cycles, you need a tool that supports their workflows.
 ISSUES.md is a developer's debugging log, not a project management tool.
-For solo practitioners and small AI-built engineering teams (1-5 people), ISSUES.md is often enough on its own.
-For larger teams, ISSUES.md complements Linear or Jira by capturing the technical reasoning that those tools are bad at storing; the ticket says "users cannot log in," the ISSUES.md entry says why and how the fix works.
+For solo practitioners and small Claude Code engineering teams (1-5 people), ISSUES.md is often enough on its own.
+For larger teams, it complements Linear or Jira by capturing the technical reasoning those tools are bad at storing: the ticket says "users cannot log in," the ISSUES.md entry says why and how the fix works.

 How do I avoid ISSUES.md going stale?

 Make logging the entry part of closing the bug, not a separate step.
 The entry is the definition of done.
 If you fix a bug without logging it, the bug is not done.
-This is a cultural rule that has to be enforced; it is also self-reinforcing once you have hit a few cases where an old entry caught a regression you would otherwise have shipped.
-On a personal project, the discipline tends to drift after the first ten entries; on client work where the file is referenced in code review, drift is rare.
+This rule is self-reinforcing once you hit a few cases where an old entry caught a regression you would otherwise have shipped.
 If your file is going stale, the underlying problem is usually that nobody is reading it, which means the Related lines are not earning their keep yet.